-As we head into a long four-day weekend to celebrate the Fourth of July this year, fireworks will resonate throughout the night sky each night of the long weekend.
+As we head into the Fourth of July this year, fireworks will resonate throughout the night sky each night of the long weekend.

 While fireworks are legal in Georgia, that doesn’t mean they are completely unregulated.
 Before you decide to wow your family and neighbors with fireworks, it is a good idea to know the laws the state has in place regarding fireworks.